-No, Jimmy Garoppolo and Patrick Mahomes do not make this list
+Um, yes, Tom Brady and Patrick Mahomes make this list

-San Francisco 49ers quarterback Jimmy Garoppolo is only three years, 10 months, and 15 days older than his Super Bowl LIV counterpart, the Kansas City Chiefs' Patrick Mahomes.
-This means that for the first time in six seasons, the starting quarterbacks in the Super Bowl will not have a double-digit age difference.
-To give you a sense of how old versus young has been a common theme on Super Bowl Sunday, here are the largest age gaps under center.
+Win or lose, Patrick Mahomes and Tom Brady will achieve a milestone in Super Bowl LV: the largest age difference between quarterbacks in Super Bowl history.
+To give you a sense of how old versus young has been a common theme on Super Bowl Sunday, here are the largest age gaps under center entering the Feb.
+7 title tilt between the Kansas City Chiefs and Tampa Bay Buccaneers.
 As you will see, youth hasn't always been served but it hasn't necessarily been a huge disadvantage on Super Sunday either.

 Foles’ age was not on folks’ minds heading into the Super Bowl.
 It was the fact that he was a journeyman who had become Philadelphia Eagles’ starter because Carson Wentz had torn his ACL late in the season.
 He did not appear to have a chance against Brady, who was playing at the top of his game.
 But Foles had one of the best games of his career, throwing for three touchdowns and catching another on the now-famous “Philly Special” play.
 It was enough to upset New England and earn him the game’s MVP honor.